ramp-eu/CONTRA-2.0/docs/stepbystepguide.md

     docker ps

-to check if all the required components are running.
+To check if all the required components are running.

 Running the docker-compose stack (without modifying it) creates the following situation: